My clients…

-In addition, I have a deep appreciation for working with professional women who grapple with the integration or conflict between their professional identities and their ambivalence about motherhood.
+In addition, I have a deep appreciation for the challenges of working moms who grapple with the integration or conflict between their professional identities and their ambivalence about motherhood.
+Often in their psychotherapy journey they share their fears of losing themselves in what they fear can be a potentially less fulfilling role; they confront the impact of pregnancy on their bodies; heal from debilitating symptoms related to postpartum depression and anxiety.

 Some of my background…